ycui1-mda/abstcal/README.md

 1001 | 02/05/2019 | 02/13/2019 | 02/20/2019 | 03/11/2019 | 04/06/2019 | 05/09/2019

 ## Supported Abstinence Definitions
+The following abstinence definitions have both calculated as the intent-to-treat (ITT) or responders-only options.
+By default, the ITT option is used.
 1. **Continuous Abstinence**: No substance use in the defined time window.
 Usually, it starts with the target quit date.
 2. **Point-Prevalence Abstinence**: No substance use in the defined time window preceding